Lippe I: Members

 The constituency was first represented by Erhard Mahne of the Social Democratic Party (SPD) from 1980 to 1983, when it was won by Klaus Daweke of the CDU for a single term.
 Karl Hermann Haack of the SPD was elected in 1987 and served until 2005.
 Fellow party member Dirk Becker was then representative for three terms.
 Kerstin Vieregge of the CDU was elected in 2017.
 Jürgen Berghahn regained the constituency for the SPD in 2021.
+In 2025 Kerstin Vieregge regained her old seat.